 - Excessive Bandwidth Usage: ISPs also throttle the internet when they see you engaging in activities that take up much bandwidth, like excessive streaming, gaming, and downloading large files or torrents.
 The ISPs to optimize the network traffic restrict your bandwidth even if you’ve paid for a high bandwidth plan.

 If your internet speed drops suddenly, it’s mainly because of throttling.
 But many other factors contribute to slow internet speeds, and hence sometimes it becomes difficult to determine if ISP is throttling the connection.
-You can conduct various internet speed tests to confirm if your ISP is throttling your connection.
+You can conduct internet speed tests to confirm if your ISP is throttling your connection.

 Below are the four common ways to know whether ISPs are throttling the connection:

-To conduct a test, visit this site and tap on the Go button.
+To conduct a test, visit this site and tap the Go button.
 The test results analyze both uploading and downloading speed.
 Record the speed and repeat the test at different times.
 If you notice a significant gap in the speed, then it means that your ISP is throttling your connection while using specific sites and services.

 Testing the internet speed tells if your broadband provides the speed promised in the agreement.
 Use tools like speedtest.net or testmy.net to perform the speed test.
 Click on the ‘Go’ button and wait for a few seconds till it analyzes the speed.
 As the internet speed fluctuates, perform multiple tests throughout the day for more authentic results.
 If the speed test results show significant variations, then it’s a sign that the ISP is throttling your connection.

 As mentioned earlier, ISP throttles your bandwidth while engaging in activities or using a service that consumes much bandwidth, like streaming on Netflix or Disney Plus.
 Being aware of this unfair practice, Netflix created a speed test tool for users; Fast.com.
-Users can perform a series of speed tests while connected to the Netflix servers and check if their ISPs are behind the slow speed.
+Users can perform speed tests while connected to the Netflix servers and check if their ISPs are behind the slow speed.

 After performing multiple speed tests, if the obtained speed is much slower than what the ISP advertises, it’s then the ISP throttling your bandwidth.
 You’ll likely experience frequent connection lags and buffering while using other streaming services or performing high-bandwidth activities.